indieisaconcept/grunt-context/README.md

 In lieu of a formal styleguide, take care to maintain the existing coding style.
 Add unit tests for any new or changed functionality.
 Lint and test your code using [grunt][grunt].

 ## Release History

+### 0.2.0
++ Added support to propertyOverride helper to allow multiple overrides
++ Config overriding now based on the keys defined under context.name.options
++ Can now be run in conjuction with other tasks and still override configs

 ### 0.1.0
 + Initial Release